BuickSalesman/learnings-journal/README.md

+# 03/06/25 -
+## when I added the clear button I broke my little project when mass changed getElementById("input-area"), to a varible.
+This resulted in me called document.inputArea.textContent in one line, causing the whole thing to error out.
+Fixed it quick though!

+Today's first problem is number of islands - https://neetcode.io/problems/count-number-of-islands

+Not sure why this problem comes after the last 3 or four problems, as I can immediately tell I'll be calling recusive functions and to search a grid.
+It's basically a super slimmed down version of either word search problem.

+First we grab the length of our rows and columns, and we also initialize out islands variable to 0.
+Then we call a depth first search on every coordinate of the grid, which gives us our result in linear time.
+Just make sure to set the tile you are on to "0" before calling your next round of dfs', so that you don't revisit a coordinate.

+The only real gotcha here is you can slightly improve the time by only performing the initial depth first search on squares that are already marked as "1".
+I elected not to do this, and just used -

+ 	if dfs(r,c):
+  		islands += 1

+ - within my nested loops, and returned False if the coordinate was "0", or if r/c < 0 or r/c >= size of grid.
+I would return True at the end of the function, after the additional dfs' were run in each cell direction - N,S,E,W.

 # 02/06/25 -
 ## My bosses and coworkers enjoyed the tool I made them, so I'm very pleased!
 I also just added clear button for the input field, as clearing it manually is a tiny bit annoying to me in practice.
 With that said, on to the real entry: